-Animal testing studies demonstrate calorie-restricted diets increase lifespan by up to 40%.
+There is a lot of talk about the benefits of fasting for our health.
+Animal testing studies demonstrate animal calorie restricted diets increase lifespan by up to 40%.
 How about us?

-Consider the population of Okinawa, Japan which has 4 to 5 times the average number of folks over age 100.
+Okinawa, Japan has 4 to 5 times the average number of folks over age 100.
 What’s makes them unique?
-These folks grew up with a farming lifestyle and experienced a 20% reduced caloric intake as school children (when food was scarce in the wake of WWII) as compared to the mainland Japanese counterparts.
-The Okinawan’s diets were rich in nutrients, yet very low in calories.
-And?
+These folks grew up with a farming lifestyle and experienced a 20% reduced caloric intake as school children during WWII compared to their mainland Japanese counterparts wo did not experience food scarcity issues.

 “Interestingly, centenarians have lower blood glucose, insulin, leptin, free T3 and serum triglycerides than those who do not, live to be over one hundred years old.
 Therefore, the fundamental mechanism by which calorie restriction improves lifespan appears to alter these metabolic parameters”.

-If this has gotten your attention, you might consider a simple form of fasting.
-According to Dr. Dale Bresdon MD, intermittent fasting is important to help enhance removal of old cells, optimize mitochondrial health, and reduce inflammation.
-This is especially important for individuals with compromised brain function and autoimmune conditions.
-The fast should be around 12 hours each night, starting around 3 hours prior to bedtime.
+According to Dr. Dale Bresdon MD, intermittent fasting helps enhance the removal of old cells, optimize mitochondrial health, and reduce inflammation.
+If this has gotten your attention, you might want to try a simple form of fasting–fast 12 hours every night, starting around 3 hours prior to bedtime.
 Please continue to hydrate until bedtime.